tag1consulting/goose/README.md

 }
 ```

 The function is declared `async` so that we don't block a CPU-core while loading web pages.
 All Goose load test functions are passed in a reference to a `GooseUser` object, and return a `GooseTaskResult` which is either an empty `Ok(())` on success, or a `GooseTaskError` on failure.
 We use the `GooseUser` object to make requests, in this case we make a `GET` request for the front page, `/`.
-The `.await` tells frees up the CPU-core while we wait for the web page to respond, and the tailing `?` passes up any unexpected errors that may be returned from this request.
-When the request completes, Goose returns metrics which we store in `_goose_metrics` variable.
+The `.await` frees up the CPU-core while we wait for the web page to respond, and the tailing `?` passes up any unexpected errors that may be returned from this request.
+When the request completes, Goose returns metrics which we store in the  `_goose_metrics` variable.
 The variable is prefixed with an underscore (`_`) to tell the compiler we are intentionally not using the results.
 Finally, after making a single successful request, we return `Ok(())` to let Goose know this task function completed successfully.

-Finally, we have to tell Goose about our new task function.
+We have to tell Goose about our new task function.
 Edit the `main()` function, setting a return type and replacing the hello world text as follows:

 ```rust
 fn main() -> Result<(), GooseError> {